Skip to main content

 Eeep!

 The British lost the deployment roll, and spread their forces across table, whispering pre-planned bombardment ideas to each other.
 I simply massed my forces left, as this was the flank with least armour (3 x Crusader IIs rather than the 6 x A13s) and went for it!
-Mark and Dave's forces were somewhat reluctent to come forwards on turn 1, allowing my troops the chance to grab the two pieces of brush on the left via the use of hannomag half-tracks and trucks under the CinC...
+Mark and Dave's forces were somewhat reluctant to come forwards on turn 1, allowing my troops the chance to grab the two pieces of brush on the left via the use of hannomag half-tracks and trucks under the CinC...

 Which is pretty much where I stayed all game!
 Dave tried sending his truck with a mortar and HMG team forwards, only to be cut down by fire.
 His first Crusader also went up in smoke and a 2lber Portee of Mark's did not last long either.
-Unfortuantely, first time on table, and a Panzer IIIJ is picked off at range.
+Unfortunately, first time on table, and a Panzer IIIJ is picked off at range.
 (Dave's box and rules just stayed out the fight all night).

 Mark helpfully points out where his artillery was landing from his second pre-programmed fire mission; on the side of the table where no-body was (apart from his AOP hiding at the back behind trees)!